Engaging Beyond Our Walls

 • Feb 1, 2020: Workshop at the AU Global Game Jam — the first with Hive Mechanic

-• Spring 2020: Release of open-source code on GitHub
+• Spring 2020: Release of the open-source code for “Hive Mechanic 1.0 on GitHub

 • Regional pilot (spring 2022)